 And there’s a good reason why.
 You see, Shopify is not any ordinary shopping cart.
 It’s considered one of the best e-commerce platforms on the web today.
-And that’s because it combines full online store hosting with extensive customizability, ease of use, 24/7 customer support, plus reasonable package prices.
+And that’s because it combines full online store hosting with extensive customizability, ease of use, 24/7 customer support (including live chat), plus reasonable package prices.

 Well, Shopify might seem like one of the eldest players in the game.
 But, interestingly, it’s barely a decade old- considering it was founded in 2006.
 However, despite coming much later, it managed to outgrow Volusion’s user base.
 It now supports over 600,000 stores globally, which have cumulatively processed sales worth more than $72 billion.